Democracy begins in the classroom.

 Here we’ll discuss some ways to build a real democracy in your classroom.

-Build a foundation of collaboration
+Build a foundation for collaboration

 Once students get to know each other, they come to respect the views and perspectives of other citizens—a basic building block of democracy.
 From the first few minutes of class, get the students out of those rows and out of their silence.
 This is why you do icebreakers right away, anything to break that ice.
 I like a simple three-minute one: model introducing yourself to a single student, exchanging names, country of origin of one’s parents, previous schools, and one or two favorite activities outside of school.
 Do this quickly, because during those three minutes, each student must try to meet at least three other individuals.
 The teacher can play too!